- A solid history of consistent performance

 - Annual subscription at a discounted rate is not guaranteed for future renewals.

-- Canceling the subscription before the end of the scheduled period doesn’t offer any refunds or prorating.
+- Cancelling the subscription before the end of the scheduled period doesn’t offer any refunds or prorating.
 However, if you cancel the annual subscription in the first 30 days, you are entitled to a complete refund.

-- There is no motley fool mobile app yet.
+- There is no Motley Fool mobile app yet.

 🔥What Is Motley Fool Stock Advisor Program?